zeitgeistpm/documentation/docs/learn/market-rules.md

     - It's unclear what the time zone is.
     - It's unclear in which currency the price of ETH is measured.
     - It's unclear which source is used (there are many ETH/USD markets).
+    - Do we mean Proof of Work or Proof of Stake?
 - **Markets with outcomes which do not consider all major possible outcomes**
   - e.g. "Who will win UFC #290?"
 Outcomes: Adam Abbes, Balijis Bhat.
     - UFC fights are regularly postponed or cancelled.
 There needs to be a "fight cancelled" option.
 Without this, the market could resolve uncertainly.
 This will be a huge mess.
+    - A good catch all here is to have an "other" option, clearly defined as not the options already mentioned
 - **Markets which close too long before, or too long after an event has happened**
   - e.g. "Who will win the 2022 world cup, if that event takes place?"